 Teaching goat yoga has been such an amazing experience!
-We had over 900 people on the waiting list this season and we were featured on News 12 Long Island!
+We have hundreds of people on the waiting list and we were featured on News 12 Long Island, Mindful Studio Mag and Arts & Entertainment!
 Interacting with these beautiful animals, getting out in the fresh air

 Some come out for the sole purpose of taking selfies with goats.
 We’re all on social media, so the hypocrisy annoys the shit out of me.
 I see "yogis" on social media every day, half naked, posing in ridiculous places.
 I'm not judging.
 Whatever floats your boat, but I'd much rather take a pic with an innocent goat that I know was given a second chance at life.
 It has changed me as a human being.
 I wasn't a big meat eater, but I am now a proud vegan.
 I wish my eyes were open sooner.
 But I will spend the rest of my life as an animal rights activist, not just a pet lover.

 Is goat yoga a trendy fad?
 Absolutely.
 But it’s also about connection, which in my opinion, is what yoga is all about.
 It’s not supposed to be that serious.
 It’s about breathing, moving, nature, awareness and love.
-Most people probably came because they saw goat yoga on the Kardashians but wound up learning about Ahimsa; the principle of non-violence toward all living things...without even knowing it, and who cares.
+Most people probably come because they saw goat yoga on the Kardashians, but wound up learning about Ahimsa; the principle of non-violence toward all living things...without even knowing it, and who cares.
 They learned.
 Many students noticed that goats know their name.
 They like to cuddle and play.
 They have unique personalities, just like a dog or a cat.

 I got to know and hang out with Karen Bayha from Steppin' Out Ponies and Petting Zoo.
 If I was a yoga snob and I turned my nose up to goat yoga, I would not have met her.
 She is living her dream.
 She owns a farm and works her ass off every day to keep that dream alive.
 Most of her animals are rescues.
 She treats every one of them like her children.
 I doubt she knows anything about The Yoga Sutras of Patanjali, but she lives an authentic life.
 I am honored to call her my friend.
-I am so grateful for the experience, as an animal lover, a yogi and a human being.
+I am so grateful for the experience, as an animal activist, a yogi and a human being.